basst314/ngx-webcam/README.md

 # Ngx-Webcam
-A simple Angular 4+ Webcam-Component - pure &amp; minimal, no Flash-Fallback. <a href="https://basst314.github.io/ngx-webcam/?" target="_blank">See the Demo!</a>
+A simple Angular 4+ Webcam-Component.
+Pure &amp; minimal, no Flash-Fallback. <a href="https://basst314.github.io/ngx-webcam/?" target="_blank">See the Demo!</a>

 <img src="https://img.shields.io/badge/Development-In%20Progress-orange.svg" /> This project is currently under heavy development and is still in a pre-release phase.
 Please show your interest by starring it.